05 Jul THE TRUTH ABOUT CLASS IV IMPACT RESISTANT ROOFING SHINGLES

 Class IV impact resistant roof shingles are a really good idea, for everywhere except the DFW area.
 The Dallas/Fort Worth area is hit with far too many large hail storms that can and will damage any type of roof system.
 There is no such thing as a hail proof roof.

 Now, I use and recommend only the Lifetime Owens Corning or GAF shingles and nothing else.
-It is strong enough to stand up to nearly all of the hail storms that frequent our area but will be completely totaled out and paid for in full by the insurance company in the event that a large hail storms hits.
+They are strong enough to stand up to nearly all of the hail storms that frequent our area but will be completely totaled out and paid for in full by the insurance company in the event that a large hail storms hits.
 Which is highly likely for the DFW area.

 THERE IS NO SUCH THING AS A HAIL PROOF ROOF